Winter Gardens Pavilion

 - View in Theatres Database

-Very little of Wylson & Long’s work has survived to the present day.
-The Blackpool Winter Gardens Pavilion survives as their most important monument.
-In 2017 Blackpool Council commissioned a Statement of Significance for the Pavilion and this has shown that the Pavilion is in fact one of the only remaining auditorium examples in the United Kingdom that exemplifies and spans the period of the end of music hall and the development of variety.
-As such it is of significant importance.
+Very little of Wylson & Long’s work has survived to the present day and Blackpool Winter Gardens Pavilion survives as their most important monument.
+In 2017 Blackpool Council commissioned a Statement of Significance for the Pavilion and this has shown that it is in fact one of the only remaining auditorium examples in the United Kingdom that exemplifies and spans the period of the end of music hall and the development of variety theatre.
+As such, it is of significant importance.